-However, businesses that take this half-hearted view will invariably see their strategy efforts fail.
+However, businesses that take this half-hearted view will invariably see their strategic efforts fail.
 If employees don’t know about the strategy and its detail, they can’t get behind it.
 Equally, if they feel they are simply being fed top-down ‘dumbed down’ messages, they will feel disengaged and certainly unwilling to offer that all-important discretionary effort that sees performance rocket.

-For strategy success, your front line people need to:
+Your front line people need to:

-a) Know that there is a clear strategy and have a level of detail behind it that suits their needs.
+- Know that there is a clear strategy and have a level of detail behind it that suits their needs.

-c) Truly understand their role in delivering the strategy
+- Truly understand their role in delivering the strategy

-d) Feel that their unique performance can – and will – make a difference in achieving it.
+- Feel that their unique performance can – and will – make a difference in achieving it.

 To make this happen, you need to communicate your strategy to every level of the organisation.
 For some organisations, this will involve opening up the entire strategy and its detailed metrics to every employee.
 For others, it may involve sharing high-level messages and then tailoring updates and metrics to each stakeholder group.